 Plain Language is the use of straightforward communication without "legalese" and long, run-on sentences.

 When writing your document, use a readability analyzer to check paragraphs that seem wordy or difficult to read.
 Omit any codification prior to putting your text through an analyzer.
-Aim for a readability score no higher than a high school reading level.
+Aim for a readability score no higher than your reader profile indicates, never exceed a post high school reading level.

 Try to use everyday words and short sentences.
 If you must use technical terms, define the terms using plain language.